nystudio107/seomatic/README.md

 * [Improved] style and script tags are now stripped out before doing any SEOmetrics on the page
 * [Added] Added approximate reading time in the Textual Analysis section of the SEOmetrics
 * [Added] You can now control the string prepended to the title tag when devMode is on via config.php
+* [Added] Added a French localization for SEOmatic, thanks to @FrancisBou
 * [Improved] Updated the README.md

 ### 1.1.20 -- 2016.06.06